Pests, Diseases, and other Problems

 We are lucky that in Alaska we have fewer pests and diseases to deal with than fruit growers in other parts of the country and the world.
 Unfortunately, we are not completely immune to these problems.
 Here is some information on problems that we or other fruit growers in the area have experienced.

 We have had quite a lot of damage from snow.
 Early in the winter heavy, wet snow falling on trees with full leaves results in broken branches or tops snapping off.
 We have also had become trapped in the snow.
 Those branches can either be eaten by voles or be ripped off the trunk in the spring when the snow pack settles.
 I recommend going around the trees and loosening the trapped branches in early March in Fairbanks, at least that will help with the snow pack ripping off branches.
-Of course that is no longer a problem for many of our trees!!

 Fire Blight - This is a common and destructive bacterial disease that has recently appeared in Fairbanks and the surrounding area.
 Pears are very susceptible and apples can also become infected.

 Fairbanks Daily News-miner article about fire blight - from 2015.
 Details of local infected trees as well as treatment.